a-sit-plus/propigator/README.md

 { "id": "42", "name": "Grace", "futureField": "preserved" }
 ```

-and your wrapper only exposes `id` and `name`, `futureField` stays in `rawObject` and is serialized again unchanged.
+and your wrapper only exposes `id` and `name`, `futureField` stays in `backingObject` and is serialized again unchanged.
 Delegated properties never rebuild, overwrite, or remove backing fields.

 ## Using it in your Project